jthingelstad/thingles.github.io/_posts/2005/2005-08-10-make-minneapolis-bicycle-friendly.md

 >

 >
-> A few months ago I sent an [email to Mayor Anderson of Minnetonka](/thingelstad/make-minnetonka-bicycle-friendly) suggesting that she seek to have Minnetonka designated a [Bicycle Friendly Community](http://www.bicyclefriendlycommunity.org/) by the [Leage of American Bicyclists](http://www.bikeleague.org/).
+> A few months ago I sent an [email to Mayor Anderson of Minnetonka]{% link _posts/2005/2005-03-20-make-minnetonka-bicycle-friendly.md %} suggesting that she seek to have Minnetonka designated a [Bicycle Friendly Community](http://www.bicyclefriendlycommunity.org/) by the [Leage of American Bicyclists](http://www.bikeleague.org/).
 I am a member of the League of American Bicyclists as well as a member of the local Twin Cities Bicycling Club.
 Mayor Anderson's staff looked into the award but were unable to justify the investment.
 >
 >